MarcinDev-web/project/docs/BRANDING.md

 ### Do's and Don'ts

 ✅ **Do:**
-- Use "FORGE Worlds" for the platform name
+- Use "Forge World" for the platform name
-- Use "FORGE Engine" for the engine name
+- Use "Forge Engine" for the engine name
 - Use "FORGE" for short/branding
 - Emphasize open-source and community nature
 - Highlight browser-native nature